 Biodiesel from Waste Cooking Oil

-All our vehicles including support vans run on recycled waste cooking oil from local restaurants.
+All our vehicles ran on recycled waste cooking oil from local restaurants from 2007-2017.

-The waste oil is collected from chip shops, restaurants and hotels in Brighton & Hove and across Sussex.
-It is then processed in a factory near Eastbourne to make biodiesel, a plant-based alternative to regular mineral diesel.
+The waste oil was collected from chip shops, restaurants and hotels in Brighton & Hove and across Sussex.
+It was then processed in a factory near Eastbourne to make biodiesel, a plant-based alternative to regular mineral diesel.

 Unlike burning fossil fuels like mineral diesel – which releases carbon dioxide into the atmosphere which had been buried for millions of years – burning plant material only releases the carbon dioxide that the plant had absorbed in the last few years as it grew, not any new emissions in our lifetime.
 If no one used the oil, it would be sent to our already overstretched landfill sites, which in turn emit another greenhouse gas – methane.